 The funds allowed the Company to fulfill key commitments on projects and to meet ongoing obligations in the normal course of business while completing a transaction for additional property in Argentina.

-The following table summarizes the Company's material contractual obligations, which relate to office lease agreements in Canada, Colombia and Argentina expiring at various periods up to June 2017.
+Table 10 summarizes the Company's material contractual obligations, which relate to office lease agreements in Canada, Colombia and Argentina expiring at various periods up to September 2017.